kapouer/raja/README.md

 change.

-The whole cache is dropped when application is restarted - a simple way to prevent having an invalid cache.
+The whole cache is dropped when application is restarted - a simple way to prevent having an invalid cache (in a future version the cache will stay around, and be invalidated instead of cleaned).

 Inside an express middleware, one can fetch and declare a dependency on a resource (external or inside the application) using

-req.getResource(url, query, opts, cb)
+req.resource.load(url, query, opts, cb)

 where query is optional, and opts can set two options: